Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 			$AnimatedSprite2D.animation = "idle"
 ```

+Note the `rad_to_deg` there.

 # Extract some functions for less messy code

 Now it's really time to fix [Technical debt 2](day-1.md#technical-debt-2), because the debt became deeper.

-**Again**: if you're already familiar with code refactors, here's a link to the end-result and a skip link to day 4:
+**NOTE**: if you're already familiar with code refactors or want/need a reference, you can download the final code of today here:
 - [player.gd](https://github.com/Teaching-myself-Godot/godot-zelia/blob/164027e6ed74a70c1222778ebcd8dffba24ec416/player/player.gd)

+And if you're already quite familiar with these types of refactor, here's a skip link to day 4:
 - [Day 4 - Casting fireballs](day-4.md)

 ## The process of tyding up code